 Users can monitor the probability of a transaction being mined within a defined amount of time at the current fee.
 In other words, a user can provide the Real-Time Fee Monitoring tool with a transaction and any expected time frame, and then the tool will calculate the probability that it will be accepted within that time frame.
 This is helpful in spotting rising fee congestion and determining how to make a highly probable trade within a certain amount of time.

-This endpoint allows you to send a transaction and have the BDN monitor it till it is executed. the BDN monitor the Ethereum TxPool to make sure the transaction is not being dropped.
+This endpoint allows the BDN to monitor users' sent transactions (in the Ethereum TxPool) until they are executed, ensuring they are not dropped.
 Transactions can be dropped due to congestion (i.e., a surge of new transactions), mempool manipulation attacks, fluctuations in the gas fee needed to remain in the mempool, or a combination of all the above.
-If the system identifies that the transaction was drooped from the TxPool it will resubmit the transaction.
+If the system identifies that the transaction was drooped from the TxPool, then it will resubmit the transaction.

 This feature allows dynamic fee adjustment, meaning users can replace their transactions with a transaction at the same nonce with a higher gas fee.
 The higher fee can help "unstick" transactions that are blocking your wallet from sending more, and also increase the transaction’s chances of being mined sooner.
 This enables traders to win during “race scenarios” where speed is critical.